 11. Black Star Falls

 Plan to go there after the rain for the fall’s full effect.
-Otherwise, you’ll just see a trickle.
-Also, there is a lot of poison oak in the area, so be careful and bring some wipes in case you make contact.
+Otherwise, you’ll only see a trickle.
+Also, there is a lot of poison oak in the area.
+So walk carefully and carry some wipes for an emergency if you get in contact.

 12. Faery Falls

-Faery Falls is part of Ney Springs Creek close to Mount Shasta City.
+In Northern California, Faery Falls is part of Ney Springs Creek near Mount Shasta City.
 This 50-foot waterfall features a wading pool at the base.

 Tucked in the gorgeous hills outside Mount Shasta, you can access Faery Falls by a scenic 1.3-mile out-and-back trail, taking an average of 40 minutes to complete.
 This hike will also lead you through the ruins of an old retreat center, the Ney Springs Resort.